Johannes Kepler ATV

-The Johannes Kepler ATV, or Automated Transfer Vehicle 002 (ATV-002), was an uncrewed cargo spacecraft built to resupply the International Space Station (ISS).
+The Johannes Kepler ATV, or Automated Transfer Vehicle 2 (ATV-2), was an uncrewed cargo spacecraft built to resupply the International Space Station (ISS).
 It was launched on February 16, 2011 by the European Space Agency (ESA).
 Johannes Kepler carried propellant, air and dry cargo weighing over 7000 kg, and had a total mass of over 20000 kg, making it, at the time, the heaviest payload launched by the ESA.
-The spacecraft was named after the 17th-century German astronomer Johannes Kepler.Johannes Kepler was the second ATV cargo resupply vehicle to be launched, following the Jules Verne mission of 2008.
-Johannes Kepler carried around five tons more cargo than Russia's Progress-M resupply spacecraft, and about 1.5 tons more than the Japanese HTV.
+The second of five Automated Transfer Vehicle spacecraft, it was named after the 17th-century German astronomer Johannes Kepler.

+The ATV carried around five tons more cargo than Russia's Progress-M resupply spacecraft, and about 1.5 tons more than the Japanese HTV.
 The ATV used 4500 kg of fuel to boost the ISS's altitude from 350 to 400 km.

 Many of the supplies aboard the ATV were used for the Space Shuttle mission STS-133 and the ISS Expedition 26.
 A Reentry Breakup Recorder was placed aboard the ATV before it undocked from the ISS on June 20,2011.
 Johannes Kepler performed a destructive re-entry as intended on 21 June 2011, with its remains impacting the Pacific Ocean.